Understanding the True Cost of CMA Software

 2. Data Migration

-If you're switching from another CMA software or migrating data from spreadsheets, data migration can be a significant expense.
-Some vendors offer data migration services, but they often come at an additional cost.
+So, If you're switching from another CMA software or migrating data from spreadsheets, data migration can be a significant expense.
+Some vendors offer data migration services.
+However, they often come at an additional cost.

 3. Customization and Integration